ahmetaa/zemberek-nlp/classification/README.md

      --applyQuantization \
      --cutOff 15000

-Now there will be two models, `news-title.model` and `news-title.model.q` Both models can be used for instantiating FastTextClassifier.
+Now there will be two models, `news-title-category-set.model` and `news-title-category-set.model.q` Both models can be used for instantiating FastTextClassifier.

 For the set mentioned above, model size is reduced from 824 MB to 1MB.